apache/pinot/docs/tableconfig_schema.rst

   * Allowed values - String; string must match the column name in the corresponding schema

 * ``sortedColumn`` - Indicates a list of real column names as specified in the schema.
 Data should be sorted based on the column names provided.
+This field needs to be set only for realtime tables.
+For offline, if the data at source is sorted, we will create a sorted index automatically.
 More info on indexes can be found on the `Index Techniques <index_techniques.html>`_ page.

   * Allowed values - String; string must match the column name in the corresponding schema